kcsapkal28/Deep-Learning/NLP/README.md

 - **Additional Resources:**
   - Hochreiter, S., & Schmidhuber, J. (1997). *Long Short-Term Memory*.
 Neural Computation.
   - Chollet, F. (2018). *Deep Learning with Python*.
 Manning Publications.

----

-## License
-This assignment is for academic purposes only.
-All rights reserved to the respective authors.
 ```